asaravia-butler/GeneLab_Data_Processing/Metagenomics/Illumina/workflow-usage.md

 </p>

 ### 3. Modify the variables in the config.yaml file
 Once you've downlonaded the workflow template, you can modify the variables in your downloaded version of the [config.yaml](workflow-template/config.yaml) file as needed in order to match your dataset and system setup.
-For example, if you are processing a non-GLDS dataset, you will have to provide a text file containing a single-column list of unique sample identifiers (see an example of how to set this up below).
-You will also need to indicate the paths to your input data (raw reads and each reference database if they have already been downloaded - if they have not been downloaded, indicate the path to where you want each reference database downloaded) and where to print your output data on your system.
+For example, you will have to provide a text file containing a single-column list of unique sample identifiers (see an example of how to set this up below).
+You will also need to indicate the paths to your input data (raw reads) and the root directory for where the reference databases should be stored (they will be setup automatically).
 Additionally, if necessary, you'll need to modify each variable in the config.yaml file to be consistent with the study you want to process and the machine you're using.

 > Note: If you are unfamiliar with how to specify paths, one place you can learn more is [here](https://astrobiomike.github.io/unix/getting-started#the-unix-file-system-structure).